-2 EMPR PHASING
+2. EMPR PHASING

-2.1 PRE-CONSTRUCTION PHASE
+2.1 Pre-Construction Phase

-The pre-construction phase refers to the design phase of the project.
+Pre-construction phase refers to the design phase of the project.
 This will ensure that any requirements and best practise mechanisms are built into the planning / design phase to be developed in the construction and operational phase.
 In term of this application, the pre-construction refers to the changes proposed by the specialists to improve and mitigate the areas that were unlawfully cleared.
-The application should also apply the principles of Conservation Agriculture to the design of irrigation systems, land preparation and soil management.

-2.2 CONSTRUCTION PHASE
+2.2 Construction Phase